manussekhar/AWS_SAA_C02_Notes/RDS/Read Replica.md

 No fee for same [[Region]] but for cross [[Region]]

-Read Replicas can be setup as Multi [[Availabilty Zone]] for distance recovery
+Read Replicas can be setup as Multi [[Availabilty Zone]] for disaster recovery

+Read Replicas add new endpoints with their own DNS name.
+We need to change our application to reference them individually to balance the read load.

+Maximun 5 read replicas

+You can not create encrypted Read Replicas from an unencrypted RDS DB instance.